Uvacoder/learndevtoolbox/docs/recurrence/patterns/index.md

 #### Recurrent

 It will eventually repeat.
 Example of recurrent pattern would be the rain.
-You dont know when but it will eventually rain at some point.
+You don't know when but it will eventually rain at some point.

 #### Iterative